Raival-e/File-Explorer/README.md

 - Deep search that allows you to search in files contents.
 - Additional features:
   - Jar2Dex: you can convert .jar files to .dex files
-  - Built-in checklist: you can add checklists by using .checklist extension.
   - Executor: you can run java/kotlin projects. see Executor bellow.

 # Executor